Jazz Educational Resources

 - Jazz Arranging 1: Writing Jazz Combo Arrangements - Course Outline & Schedule

 - Jazz Composition - Course Outline and Schedule

 - Idea Generation

 (A substantial amount of new content will be added to this section of the site in the weeks ahead.)

 Selecting the right repertoire is a crucially important and challenging role for the director of any large jazz ensemble.
-I have listed the performance sets I have selected when guest conducting regional high school and middle school jazz bands.
-I have also provided titles of level appropriate, educational jazz band charts which caught my attention when on the road adjudicating.
+Here, Earl shares his performance sets for several guest conducting engagements of regional high school and middle school jazz bands.
+He has also provided titles of level appropriate, educational jazz band charts which caught his attention while on the road adjudicating.